msveshnikov/allchat/README.md

 -   OpenAI GPT-3.5, GPT-4
 -   Audio Input in Gemini
 -   Video Input in Gemini
--   Custom GPTs
+-   Custom GPTs (best to use with LlaMa-3 :)
--   Memory (for Gemini & Claude)
+-   Memory (for Gemini & Claude) - any information about user which you agreed to persist
+-   Scheduling any action (hourly or daily) to your email
 -   Image Input (png/jpeg) in Gemini and Claude
 -   Image Generation by Amazon Titan
 -   Together AI models databricks/dbrx-instruct mistralai/Mixtral-8x22B-Instruct-v0.1, LLama-3, etc